Boutique Hotel Experience. Guest House Prices

 A full breakfast menu is served in our ground floor reception room from 08.00-9.00 weekdays and 09.00-10.30 during the weekends.
 During the school holiday season, breakfast starts at 09.00 weekdays and weekends.
 All rates include breakfast with the exception of Room 1, our budget single option

-Check in is from 14.00, however, we can hold your bags for you if you need to arrive earlier, check out is 12.00, again, we can hold your bags for you if you just have to go back to the Lanes to buy those shoes!
+Check in is from 14.00, the latest check in is 21.00, however, we can hold your bags for you if you need to arrive earlier, check out is 12.00, again, we can hold your bags for you if you just have to go back to the Lanes to buy those shoes!

 Travelling to Brighton

 Parking can be a real pain in Brighton during the holiday season and all weekends.
 If you can, we recommend using public transport try http://www.southernrailway.com/ book in advance and you can get a return from London for £8, or a return from Manchester for £34.
 If you do prefer to use your car, we can offer Brighton and Hove Tourist Parking Permits - these allow you to park in any residents bays in Zone C, this is all our road and most of the adjacent streets.
 Find a space then drop in for your permits.
 If you have any problems, drop off your bags and we will assist in finding a space.
+If you come late on a Friday or Saturday, you may have to use the local car park as there will be no spaces remaining in the streets.
 Permits cost £10.00 for 24 hours.
 There is also a local car park two streets away in High Street - this costs about £17.50 for 24 hours.
 To find us, go to the Map on our home page and put in your postcode, search and Google will do the rest for you.

 The Prince Regent, later George IV opened Brighton up as a party town and it has remained so ever since.
 The Royal Pavilion is at the heart of Brighton and set the scene for the Regency style for which the City is famous.
 In the Cultural Quarter you will find Theatres, the Museum, an award winning modern library.
 There are sightseeing buses, walking tours and even a trip around the Brighton sewers.